yuchen170/ISC2-CC-Study-Material/Notes/Business Continuity controls/Incident Response Business Continuity.md

 ### How often should an organization test its business continuity plan (BCP)?

-Routinely.
+==Routinely==.
 Each individual organization must determine how often to test its BCP, but it should be tested at predefined intervals as well as when significant changes happen within the business environment.

 ## Module 3: Understand Disaster Recovery (DR)